asreview/asreview/docs/source/lab/simulation_cli.rst

 Active learning
 ~~~~~~~~~~~~~~~

-.. option:: -e, --feature_extraction FEATURE_EXTRACTION
+.. option:: --ai AI

-    The default is TF-IDF (:code:`tfidf`).
-More options and details are listed
-    in :mod:`asreview.models.feature_extraction`.
+    The AI to simulate with.
+Default is :code:`elas_u4`.

-.. option:: -m, --model MODEL
+.. option:: -c, --classifier CLASSIFIER

-    The default is Naive Bayes (:code:`nb`).
-More options and details are listed
+    The classifier for active learning.
+Default is Naive Bayes (:code:`nb`).
-    in :mod:`asreview.models.classifiers`.

-.. option:: -q, --query_strategy QUERY_STRATEGY
+.. option:: -q, --querier QUERIER

-    The default is Maximum (:code:`max`).
-More options and details are listed
+    The querier for active learning.
+Default is Maximum (:code:`max`).
-    in :mod:`asreview.models.query`.

-.. option:: -b, --balance_strategy BALANCE_STRATEGY
+.. option:: -b, --balancer BALANCER

-    The default is :code:`double`.
-The balancing strategy is used to deal with
-    the sparsity of relevant records.
-More options and details are listed
-    in :mod:`asreview.models.balance`
+    Data rebalancing strategy mainly for RNN methods.
+Helps against imbalanced
+    datasets with few inclusions and many exclusions.
+Default is
+    :code:`balanced`.

+.. option:: -e, --feature-extractor FEATURE_EXTRACTOR

+    Feature extraction algorithm.
+Some combinations of feature extractors and
+    classifiers are not supported or feasible.
+Default is TF-IDF
+    (:code:`tfidf`).

 .. option:: --seed SEED

-    To make your simulations reproducible you can use the ``--seed`` and
-    ``--prior-seed`` options. 'prior_seed' controls the starting set of papers
-    to train the model on, while the 'seed' controls the seed of the random
-    number generation that is used after initialization.
+    Seed for the model (classifiers, balance strategies, feature extraction
+    techniques, and query strategies).

+.. option:: --prior-seed PRIOR_SEED

+    Seed for selecting prior records if the ``--prior-idx`` option is not used.
+    If the option ``--prior-idx`` is used with one or more indices, this option
+    is ignored.

 .. option:: --embedding EMBEDDING_FP